cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Are there driver bindings in my language?

-Cypress does *not* utilize WebDriver for testing, so does not use or have any notion of driver bindings.
+Cypress does *not* utilize WebDriver for testing, so it does not use or have any notion of driver bindings.
+If your language can be somehow transpiled to JavaScript, then you can configure {% url "Cypress WebPack preprocessor" https://github.com/cypress-io/cypress-webpack-preprocessor %} or {% url "Cypress Browserify preprocessor" https://github.com/cypress-io/cypress-browserify-preprocessor %} to transpile your tests to JavaScript that Cypress can run.

 ## {% fa fa-angle-right %} So what benefits would one get for converting one's unit tests from Karma or Jest to Cypress?